 Ferries depart everyday from Satun for Langkawi and run 2 to 4 times a day depending on the month/season.
 The trip takes about an hour and a half and costs about 300 baht / 30 RM for a one-way ticket.
 This is about $10 USDs.

 If you are interested in this option, our advice is to book this with your accommodation in Thailand as there is no online site to book through.

 If you don’t book through your accommodation, you book directly with Tammalang Pier upon your arrival.
 We do recommend booking with your accommodation as they will ensure you have a reservation and transfers to the ferry terminal.

 Important Things To Know When Arriving in Langkawi

-3) Once you arrive on Langkawi, there are exchange counters and ATMs for you to get your Malaysian Riggits (Malaysian Riggits is the Malaysian currency)
+- Once you arrive on Langkawi, there are exchange counters and ATMs for you to get your Malaysian Riggits (Malaysian Riggits is the Malaysian currency)

-4) Make sure you have all documents needed for your Visa.
-Once at the Langkawi port, you will need to hand over those documents in order to get stamped into the country.
-US citizens, your Visa requirements are below.
+- Make sure you have all documents needed for your Visa.
+Once at the Langkawi Ferry Port or Airport, you will need to hand over those documents in order to get stamped into the country

 MALAYSIAN VISAS FOR USA CITIZENS: